carlos-salinas/zendesk-view-csv-exporter/README.md

-# Zendesk View CSV Import
+# Zendesk View CSV Export

 This script imports into CSV file the list of issues part of a Zendesk view using the API: